High Impact Wrestling: High Impact Wrestling Wildside Brand / Wildside Division / HIW Wildside Wrestling

 On Thursday, January 21, 2015, the High Impact Wrestling parent office announced that the HIW Canada brand had absorbed the HIW Wildside brand in a move intended to further strengthen the all around product.
 Coming off the heels of the most successful year in company history, the absorption concept was on the table as a method to add more strength to the legs of High Impact Wrestling's continued expansion throughout Central Canada.
 It was also announced that despite the fact that Wildside would no longer run as a separate brand, it would now operate as a division within High Impact Wrestling with the Wildside Provincial Championship and its lineage continuing to represent the division.

 In December 2016, the HIW office announced that a Wildside brand would be relaunched in May 2017.
 The new brand would run as a stand-alone brand based in Saskatoon, Saskatchewan, while Regina and Southern Saskatchewan would feature its own brand, the more traditional HIW Canada brand.
 A talent draft was announced and would take place in early 2017, the draft would include talent both currently employed by High Impact Wrestling at the time and non-HIW contracted talent.
-The first overall pick by the newly formed Wildside Wrestling office would "God's Gift to Wrestling" Michael Richard Blais.
+The first overall pick by the newly formed Wildside Wrestling office would be "God's Gift to Wrestling" Michael Richard Blais.
 In a situation that created some controversy, then-Wildside champion Mike McSugar and then-Central Canadian heavyweight champion Michael Allen Richard Clark would be granted split brand contracts because they technically were never drafted and were forced to represent the respective brands of the championships they held.
 The new brand would present its own events with "Battle Arts" being the centerpiece event of its yearly schedule.
 The two brands would be jointly featured on the Spring Meltdown and Pile O' Bones Rumble events.
 HIW Wildside Wrestling ran its first event on May 11, 2017, with an event called "The Arrival".
 The HIW Wildside brand runs events across the northern portion of Saskatchewan while the HIW Canada brand covers events across the southern portion.

 Return To Television

 On January 1, 2014, HIW Canada announced that it would be returning to television in 2014 with a weekly hour-long program on Access 7.
 The first episodes were taped on January 17, 2014, at an event entitled "Pride & Glory" and began airing on March 4, 2014.
-The show was well received and wrapped up taping of its first season on Friday, April 25, 2014.
+The show was well received and wrapped up the taping of its first season on Friday, April 25, 2014.
 Taping for the second season began on January 30, 2015, and the first episode of the second episode aired on February 10.
 Tapings for the 5th season wrapped on August 31, 2018.
 The show aired weekly every Tuesday evening at 8:00 pm with replays on Sunday at 1pm on Access 7 across Saskatchewan, and was also accessible through its On-Demand section.